northeastern-rc/rc-public-documentation/docs/source/hardware/low_priority_faqs.md

 ::::{dropdown} 2.
 What do I need to know about preemption and are there any drawbacks for my research group?

 **For private partition owners:**
-When low priority jobs are running on your hardware, you may experience a slight delay (~30s) when submitting your first job to your private partition.
-This is the time it will take the scheduler to kill/preempt low priority jobs running on your partition.
+When low priority jobs are running on your hardware, you may experience a slight delay (~30s) when submitting your first job to your private partition while the scheduler preempts the low priority jobs running on your partition.
 This new service is designed to minimize that delay.

 **For users of the** `lowpriority` **partition:**
 Submitting jobs to this partition will make your jobs preemptable, which means they may be stopped/suspended and re-queued at any time; {ref}`checkpoint-jobs`) can help you take full advantage of the {ref}`low-priority`.